Ricardosgeral/relier/README.md

 # Software (running in the *Raspberry Pi*)

 ## Installation
-These instructions should be carried out after a fresh installation of raspbian (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
+These instructions should be carried out after a fresh installation of raspbian image (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
 It was tested with [2018-04-18-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/).

-**NOTE:** If no monitor is available (headless raspberry pi 3), first you have to do these 4 simple steps:
+**NOTE:** If no monitor is available (headless *Raspberry Pi*), you have to do the following 4 simple steps to enable *SSH* in first boot.
+So, right after installing the raspbian image in the  Micro SD card:
-1. Create an empty file (in windows use notepad - in Linux terminal use command *touch* - in Mac use TextEdit).
+1. Create an empty file (in Windows use notepad, in a Linux terminal use command *touch*, in Mac use TextEdit).
-2. Save the file with name: ssh (ssh.txt should also work).
+2. Save the file with name: **ssh** (preferentially with no extension, but *ssh.txt* should also work).
-3. Copy or move the ssh file into the root of the sd card.
+3. Copy or move the ssh file into the *Root* of the Micro SD card.
-4. Put the Micro SD card in the Raspberry Pi, and power it on.
+4. Insert the Micro SD card in the *Raspberry Pi*, and power it on.

-Connect to Raspberry Pi directly (if monitor is available) or via SSH (for example with putty).
+Connect to *Raspberry Pi* directly (if monitor is available) or via *SSH* (for example, using *Putty*).
 In this last option, you need to know the IP of the raspberry pi!

-It is recommended to change the password, since SSH is enabled!
+It is recommended to change the password in first boot, since *SSH* is enabled!

     $ passwd